-The government's monopoly on and enforcement of the official interpretation of Islam negatively affect the human rights of women in Iran, including their right to freedoms of movement, association, thought, conscience, and religion, and freedom from coercion in matters of religion or belief.
+The government's monopoly on and enforcement of the official interpretation of Islam negatively affect the human rights of women in Iran, including their right to freedoms of movement, association, and thought, conscience, and religion, as well as freedom from coercion in matters of religion or belief.
 The Iranian justice system does not grant women the same legal status as men; for example, testimony by a man is equivalent to the testimony of two women.
 Provisions of both the Civil and Penal Codes, in particular those sections dealing with family and property law, discriminate against women.
-In early April, Iranian authorities arrested five women's rights activists for their involvement in collecting signatures for a project aimed at ending discrimination against women in the application of Islamic law in Iran.
+In April 2007, Iranian authorities arrested five women's rights activists for their involvement in collecting signatures for the Campaign for Equality, aimed at ending discrimination against women in the application of Islamic law in Iran.
 Some of the activists' demands included: 1) that women's testimony in court carry the same weight as that of men; 2) equality of inheritance rights between men and women; 3) eliminating polygamy; and 4) the equality of compensation payments between women and men in the event of wrongful death.
-Two were released after one day and the other three were released on bail after nearly two weeks in detention.
+Two activists were released after one day and the other three were released on bail after nearly two weeks in detention.
+In October and November 2007, Hana Abdi and Ronak Safarzadeh, respectively, were arrested for activities related to the Campaign for Equality.
+As of this writing, they continue to be held without charge.